Stage 2 (Intermediate) Pain Training

 Your Stage 2 Pain module will improve your understanding of:

-- multi-professional biopsychosocial pain management
+- the biopsychosocial model of pain

 I want to be an anaesthetist, so how will Stage 2 Pain help me?